 Pinching out is also a good idea on cucumber plants.
 This involves nipping off the growing tips of the plants and nipping off side shoots to focus the plants on fruiting rather than on foliage growth.

-With cucumbers growing in a greenhouse or polytunnel you should nip off the growing tip when it reaches the top of the structure, nip out side shoots two leaves beyond a female (fruit forming) flower, and nip off the ends of side shoots without flowers once they are around 60cm long.
+With cucumber growing in a greenhouse or polytunnel you should nip off the growing tip when it reaches the top of the structure, nip out side shoots two leaves beyond a female (fruit forming) flower, and nip off the ends of side shoots without flowers once they are around 60cm long.

-With cucumbers growing outdoors, nip off the growing tip of plants once they have around 7 leaves to encourage bushiness, and nip off the tips of side shoots without flowers after these have developed around 7 leaves.
+With cucumber growing outdoors, nip off the growing tip of plants once they have around 7 leaves to encourage bushiness, and nip off the tips of side shoots without flowers after these have developed around 7 leaves.

 Cucumbers in a greenhouse or polytunnel will usually ripen from the middle of summer through to the middle of autumn.
 Outdoors, harvests will be later, shorter and more variable – dependant very much on the weather in a particular year.